 Help from Congress: The ‘Wireless Tax Fairness Act’

 The good news is there’s help on the way.
 Representatives Zoe Lofgren (D-CA) and Trent Franks (R-AZ) in the House of Representatives and Senators Ron Wyden (D-OR) and Pat Toomey (R-PA) reintroduced the ‘Wireless Tax Fairness Act’ (H.R.
-2309) which would put a freeze on any new discriminatory state or local wireless taxes and fees for five years.
-Its companion bill will be reintroduced in the Senate soon.
+2309 / S. 1235) which would put a freeze on any new discriminatory state or local wireless taxes and fees for five years.

 What the ‘Wireless Tax Fairness Act’ Does